Microstructure of He II in the presence of boundaries: Experimental Tests

 The modern data on the potential give $U_{b}\sim 10^{6}\,$K \cite{aziz1997,szalewicz2012}.
-The large distinction from the theoretical estimates ($U_{b}\sim 100 - 2000\,$K) is related to the neglect of higher corrections and the possibly overestimated value $ 10^{6}\,$K. However, the new solution is closer to $10^{6}\,$K. The calculations by the Monte-Carlo method were performed under \textit{cyclic} BCs; for $U_{b}\sim 10^{6}\,$K, they give the results in agreement with experiments.
-However, we do not sure that the calculations do not contain internal tunings.
+The large distinction from the theoretical estimates ($U_{b}\sim 100 - 2000\,$K) is related to the neglect of higher corrections and to the possibly overestimated value $ 10^{6}\,$K. However, the new solution is closer to $10^{6}\,$K. The calculations by the Monte-Carlo method were performed under cyclic BCs; for $U_{b}\sim 10^{6}\,$K, they give the results in approximate agreement with experiments (see review \cite{ceperley1995}).

-For gases in traps, we indicate two difficulties.
-1) The inhomogeneity of the system affects strongly the dispersion law, which makes the interpretation of the experiment to be model dependent.
-2) The interatomic potential at small distances does not known exactly; therefore, the scattering length $a_{s}=m\nu_{3}(0)/4\pi\hbar^2$ is used instead of it.
-The measurements and the calculations for $Na^{23}$ give $a_{s}\simeq 49\,\mbox{\AA}$ \cite{a49} and $a_{s}\simeq 28\,\mbox{\AA}$ \cite{tiesinga1996}.
-The results of experiments \cite{ketterle3} agree better with the new dispersion law (\ref{4-18}) (with $d=1$: in the experiment, the system is quasi-1D) for $a_{s}=49\,\mbox{\AA}$ and with the traditional solution for $a_{s}=28\,\mbox{\AA}$.
-In the literature, the value $a_{s}=28\,\mbox{\AA}$ is usually used (apparently, partially due to that this $a_{s}$ agrees with the traditional dispersion law, which was considered as the only possible).
-The difference of $a_{s}$ values by two times is large; therefore, it is difficult to finally conclude about the dispersion law.
+A gases in traps are nonuniform and strongly localized in space.
+Under such conditions, the boundaries should probably not affect the bulk microstructure of a system (see [38] for more details).